Taliban: Overview

-Until his death in 2013, Mullah Mohammed Omar was the supreme commander of the Taliban.
+Until his death in 2013, Mullah Omar was the supreme commander of the Taliban.
 Mullah Akhtar Mansour was elected as his replacement in 2015, and following Mansour's killing in a May 2016 US drone strike, Mawlawi Hibatullah Akhundzada became the group's leader.

 The Taliban initially enjoyed goodwill from Afghans weary of the warlords' corruption, brutality, and incessant fighting.

 This popularity was not universal, particularly among non-Pashtuns.

 In 2001, the Taliban, de jure, controlled 85% of Afghanistan.
 De facto the areas under its direct control were mainly Afghanistan's major cities and highways.
 Tribal khans and warlords had de facto direct control over various small towns, villages, and rural areas.

 Rashid described the Taliban government as "a secret society run by Kandaharis ... mysterious, secretive, and dictatorial."
 They did not hold elections, as their spokesman explained:

 They modelled their decision-making process on the Pashtun tribal council (jirga), together with what they believed to be the early Islamic model.
 Discussion was followed by a building of a consensus by the "believers".
 Before capturing Kabul, there was talk of stepping aside once a government of "good Muslims" took power, and law and order were restored.

 As the Taliban's power grew, decisions were made by Mullah Omar without consulting the jirga and without consulting other parts of the country.
 He visited the capital, Kabul, only twice while in power.
 Instead of an election, their leader's legitimacy came from an oath of allegiance ("Bay'ah"), in imitation of the Prophet and the first four Caliphs.
 On 4 April 1996, Mullah Omar had "the Cloak of the Prophet Mohammed" taken from its shrine for the first time in 60 years.
 Wrapping himself in the relic, he appeared on the roof of a building in the center of Kandahar while hundreds of Pashtun mullahs below shouted "Amir al-Mu'minin!"
 (Commander of the Faithful), in a pledge of support.
 Taliban spokesman Mullah Wakil explained:

 The Taliban were very reluctant to share power, and since their ranks were overwhelmingly Pashtun they ruled as overlords over the 60% of Afghans from other ethnic groups.
 In local government, such as Kabul city council or Herat, Taliban loyalists, not locals, dominated, even when the Pashto-speaking Taliban could not communicate with the roughly half of the population who spoke Dari or other non-Pashtun tongues.
 Critics complained that this "lack of local representation in urban administration made the Taliban appear as an occupying force."